conor22/CleaningDataProject/README.md

     *Note*: there are a number of other files in this folder but are not required in the analysis completed here

 4. Running the 'run_analysis.R' script will output a 'tidyData.csv' file.
 Please see the CodeBook.md file in this folder for a more detailed description of the data and the steps takes to transform the data

+*Note:* you will also need to install the 'reshape2' R package.

 ==================================================================